GDG-Korea/Andnyang/README.md

     export GOPATH=~/mygo
     export PATH=$GOPATH/bin:$PATH

-After setting your `.bashrc`, enter `source ~/.bashrc` command into your terminal to use modified settigns.
+After setting your `.bashrc`, enter `source ~/.bashrc` command into your terminal to use modified setting.

 Run: